Zack-Hu-Nottingham/COMP-1035-Software-Engineering/README.md

 ### Analyses from Labs
 - Our aim is to protect the hairline while getting more beautiful and making acheivements

-### Assessment Deliverables
-- Today lab is also Git Projects!

 ### Lab projects
 - [lab2 text analysis](docs/lab2textAnalysis.md)